arve0/master/thesis.md

 ## Image processing
-Contents of this section is worked out from the book Digital Image Processing by Gonzalez and Woods [@gonzalez_digital_2007].
+Contents of this section are worked out from the book Digital Image Processing by Gonzalez and Woods [@gonzalez_digital_2007].

 An \kw{image} is a two dimensional array of values, where each position in the